 Another interesting thing about this timekeeper is an unorthodox shape of its case.
 Featuring a recessed setting crown and a pair of very unusual lugs, the body is around 42 millimeters in diameter and is just 13 millimeters in height, which makes it an extremely comfortable everyday watch with a sporty character.

 According to the brand’s press release, the watches are powered by their own caliber LS0004 automatic chronometer movement.
-Based on the well-known ETA 2892-A2 ebauche with key parts replaced with in-house components, as well with the standard rotor replaced with a winding system design by an independent Swiss watchmaker Mr. Vianney Halter.
+Based on the well-known ETA 2892-A2 ebauche with key parts replaced with in-house components in order to make the mechanism even more reliable and accurate (although only time will tell how good the “in-house” replacements parts are in the long run,) as well with the standard rotor replaced with a winding system design by an independent Swiss watchmaker Mr. Vianney Halter.

 Prices are still to be announced, but it is reported that the watch will start at some €9000 for a version in stainless steel case.
 A variation in rose gold body of the same size will probably be twice as expensive.